SaiNikhil862/Netflix-clone/README.md

 - Create additional pages (movies, TV shows, etc.)
 - Add search functionality
 - Implement carousel for trending content

+## 🔧 Troubleshooting

+### Chrome Security Warning
+If you see a "Dangerous site" warning in Chrome:
+1. **This is normal** - Chrome is overly protective of Netflix-branded sites
+2. **Your site is safe** - It's just HTML/CSS hosted on GitHub Pages
+3. **To bypass**: Click "Details" → "Visit this unsafe site"
+4. **Alternative**: Use Edge, Firefox, or Safari browsers

+### Mobile Viewing
+- The site is fully responsive and works on all mobile devices
+- If images seem large, try refreshing the page
+- All features work the same on mobile as desktop

+### FAQ Not Working
+- Make sure JavaScript is enabled in your browser
+- Try refreshing the page if FAQ sections don't expand

 ## 📄 License